grmarxer/F5-PQC-Appworld-Lab/Events/Post-quantum-Cryptography/README.md

 > Note: We will not demonstrate server-side SSL PQC in this lab; however, the environment supports it, for exploration.
 <br>

-1. Log in to the BIG-IP to verify access and configuration
+1. Log into the BIG-IP to verify access and configuration

 From the Chrome browser, open the BIG-IP TMUI: ```https://10.1.1.6```